Garnet: The January Birthstone

 Garnet is the beautiful birthstone of January and is a stone that has been used and adored throughout history.
 On this page, find out more about this juicy gem and learn why it's a brilliant gemstone to use in your handmade jewellery designs.

-Colour: Found in many colours including red, orange, yellow, green, blue, purple, brown, black, pink and even colourless.
-The varying colours of Garnet depend on their chemical composition and are referred to as specific types of Garnet such as almandine, andradite, demantoid, grossularite, hessonite, pyrope, rhodolite, tsavorite, spessartine and uvarovite.
+Colour: garnet is found in a variety of colours including red, orange, yellow, green, blue, purple, brown, black, pink and even colourless!
+The varying colours of garnet depend on their chemical composition and are referred to as specific types of garnet, such as almandine, andradite, demantoid, grossularite, hessonite, pyrope, rhodolite, tsavorite, spessartine and uvarovite.

 Appearance: Garnet is a transparent stone and can have inclusions within it.
 Garnet’s light transmission properties can range from the gemstone-quality transparent specimens to the opaque varieties which are used for industrial purposes such as abrasives.
 The mineral’s luster is categorised as vitreous (glass-like) or resinous (amber-like).

-Rarity: Garnet is not considered a rare gemstone, it is found in many places around the world.
-However, blue garnet is the rarest - only discovered in the late 1990s in Madagascar.
-This stone changes colour from blue-green in the daylight to purple in incandescent light.
-Because of their colour changing quality, this kind of garnet is often mistaken for Alexandrite.
-The green Garnet is also more rare - normally sourced from Gold-Bearing lands.
+Rarity: Garnetis not considered a rare gemstone as it is found in many places across the world.
+Blue garnet is the rarest, discovered in the late 1990s in Madagascar, this unique gemstones has colour changing qualities and is often mistakened for alexandrite.
+The tsavorite garnet which has a green colouring is also rare and is normally sourced from gold-bearing lands.